spraakbanken/korp-frontend/doc/frontend_devel.md

 __mapCenter__ - See **Map**.

+__hitsPerPageValues__ - An array of possible number of hits per page for example: `[25,50,75,100]`

+__hitsPerPageDefault__ - The number of hits per page that Korp should select by default.
+If emitted, fallback value is the first element in `hitsPerPageValues`

 # Developing the Korp Frontend

 Here is where we present details on how to install development dependencies for the Korp frontend and how to build and distribute the frontend code.